Colorectal, Breast and Cervical Cancer Screenings

 What is Texas C-STEP?

-Funding for this prevention and screening project will dramatically increase access to colorectal cancer screening for safety-net patients, while increasing the number of family medicine physicians trained to conduct colonoscopy screenings.
-Community health workers provide culturally-appropriate outreach, education and navigation services to the patients who receive colorectal cancer screenings at the Texas A&M Physicians Family Medicine Center.
+Funding for this prevention and screening project has dramatically increased the availability of various cancer screenings for safety-net patients, while increasing the number of family medicine physicians trained to conduct colonoscopy screenings.
+Community health workers provide culturally-appropriate outreach, education and navigation services to the patients who receive cancer screenings at the Texas A&M Physicians Family Medicine Center.